 Either article would make the basis for an excellent discussion.
 Both can be found on the Rainbow Day page, jewcology.com/resource/Rainbow-Day.
-Special thanks to David Arfa (maggiddavid.net) for suggesting the article by Everett Gendler.
+Special thanks to David Arfa (filbert.com/pvfs/arfa/default.htm) for suggesting the article by Everett Gendler.